billthefarmer/mididriver/README.md

 Midi Driver
 ===========

+[smarek](https://github.com/smarek) has made a [fork](https://github.com/smarek/mididriver) of the latest master, merging some of the features from the jhindin branch, and laid out for Gradle.
+I have merged this into the [smarek](https://github.com/billthefarmer/mididriver/tree/smarek) branch.

 This branch (OpenSLES) contains a purely native version of the driver using OpenSLES.
 This is an attempt to resolve the [choppy sound issue](https://github.com/billthefarmer/mididriver/issues/12)